Now in public beta

 Zapkube connects to all your Kubernetes clusters from a lightweight, multi-tabs, multi-panes & keyboard friendly UI.

-Available for macOS // Linux & Windows coming soon
+macOS & Linux // Windows coming soon

 Why Zapkube